eliascotto/scotto.me/src/content/posts/2025-04-30-a-simple-common-lisp-web-app.md

 Our web app needs to render some static templates with data, and to do that there’s a great library called `djula`, which allows us to use most of the same tags and filters that [Django exposes](https://docs.djangoproject.com/en/5.1/ref/templates/builtins/) in its template engine.

-I’m not going to include the template source here, but you can have a look at it in the repository, inside the `templates/` folder.
+I’m not going to include the templates source here for space reasons, in the repository they're in the `templates/` folder.

 ```lisp title="src/web.lisp"
 (djula:add-template-directory *template-directory*)